About the Artist

 Plant Ash

-Exhibition of works from the ash imprint series rooted in agricultural process.
+Exhibition of works from the ash imprint series exploring agricultural process and residue.

 Duodecimal MA Fine Art Exhibition